 Conducting a Microtonal Concert

-Listen to musician and conductor, Daniel Moreira, in exchange with AGYA member Rami Chahin.
-They discuss the challenges of a concert where harmonic effects did not play a huge role, but the musical examination of microtonality, which is part of Arab music culture (with German subtitles).
+Listen to musician and conductor Daniel Moreira in exchange with AGYA member Rami Chahin.
+They discuss the challenges of a concert where harmonic effects did not play a huge role, but the musical examination of microtonality, which is part of Arab music culture (in English with German subtitles).